microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Remove-EntraBetaRoleDefinition.md

 ```

 ## Description
-delete a Microsoft Entra ID roleDefinition object by id.
+Delete a Microsoft Entra ID roleDefinition object by id.
 For more info see https://go.microsoft.com/fwlink/?linkid=2097519.

 ## Examples